jhalbrecht/EfBlogging/README.md

 * EfBlogging.Uwp - ef and core.sqlite

 ##### End goal  for  projects
+The goal is to bind Blogs to a ComboBox ItemsSopurce and bind it's SelectionChanged to a view model property `SelectedBlog` that is the ItemsSource for a ListView `SelectedBlog.Post`.
+This is working for the wpf version using LocalDB but not the uwp version using sqlite.

 ![Ef Blogging Cb Lv As It Should Be](GitHubStuff/EfBloggingCbLvAsItShouldBe.JPG)

 ## Impetus